-Lara-Jean Covey is a good girl, but her love life is not so much to talk about, and hence her concerned younger sister posts out 5 of her un-posted love letters from grade 5.
+Lara-Jean Covey is a good girl, but her love life is not so much to talk about, and hence her concerned younger sister posts out 5 of her un-posted love letters from 5th grade.
 The recipients include her former best friend’s boyfriend and her sister’s boyfriend.
 Will this create a rift between either of those two people?
 And will Lara-Jean find love after all?
-To All the Boys trilogy became the highest-grossing films directed by a woman after its release on Netflix immediately, creating a mass franchise.
+To All the Boys trilogy became the highest-grossing film directed by a woman after its release on Netflix immediately, creating a mass franchise.
 This is also one of the best movies on Netflix right now.

 7. Birds of Prey (2019)

 Action, Adventure, Comedy

 Cast: Margot Robbie, Rosie Perez, Mary Elizabeth Winstead